 Sue: It looks pretty bad.
-I bet it looks even worse in colour.
+I bet it looked even worse in colour.

-As the dinosaur (I hesitate to call it a T-Rex because it looks nothing like any T-Rex I’ve ever seen) shambles down the street, Sue sighs deeply.
+As the dinosaur (I hesitate to call it a T-Rex because it doesn’t look like any T-Rex I’ve ever seen) shambles down the street, Sue sighs.

-Sue: So, do you have any childhood memories about this story that you’d like to share with us?
+Sue: So do you have any childhood memories you’d like to share?

-Me: I’m not really sure, to be honest.
-I tend to get this story and the Chewitts advert mixed-up in my head…
+Me: I’m not really sure.
+I usually get this story and the Chewits advert mixed-up in my head.

 Me: However, I can say, with some degree of certainty, that this episode was playing on UK Gold when I moved in with you on Monday 5th July, 1993.
 Sadly, I don’t think Glen Allen introduced it.